 Your “Core-4” – A Foundation for Wellbeing

-The term “core” has been increasing in popularity over the past decade, especially with the growing popularity of such exercise regimes as Pilates and yoga, and the use of stability equipment like the “stability ball,” BOSU, balance boards, etc. Many fitness experts agree that your core is, in fact, the foundation of your entire body.
-You rely on it each and every day as you move, as well as while you are sedentary, so it only makes sense that when you are exercising, you should ensure that core training is a regular part of your routine.
-While it’s important to exercise for strength, health and longevity, without a strong core, you cannot achieve overall balance.
+Most people think of their core as synonymous with their abs – but in truth, the abs are only.
+The term "core" has been increasing in popularity over the past decade, especially with the growing popularity of such exercise regimes as Pilates and yoga, and the use of stability equipment like the "stability ball," BOSU, balance boards, etc. Many fitness experts agree that your core is, in fact, the foundation of your entire body.
+You rely on it each and every day as you move, as well as while you are sedentary, so it only makes sense that when you are exercising you should ensure that core training is a regular part of your routine.
+While it's important to exercise for strength, health, and longevity, without a strong core, you cannot achieve overall balance.

 So what is your “core?”